Take a Gap Semester Abroad in South America

 Pilot Farm

 We have a pilot farm where we work on developing and perfecting sustainable farming techniques.
 We then teach local people about sustainable farming to reduce the negative impact of farming in the area.
-Your role is to tend the crops and help us raise awareness about sustainable farming.
-Sustainable farming will make Amazon Rainforest reforestation much easier.
+Your work at the farm will include:

-We also run a mahogany program.
-We grow mahogany trees close together and study them.
-This particular Rainforest habitat project shows local loggers that this is a cost-effective alternative to cutting down trees from the rainforest.
-We are also able to share the timber from these trees to use in production.
-You will help with maintaining the plantation and taking measurements.
+We also run a mahogany program that aims to grow mahogany trees close together and study them.
+This particular Rainforest habitat project shows local loggers that this is a cost-effective alternative to cutting down trees from the rainforest, and we can share the timber from these trees to use in production.
+You will:

 Raise Awareness

 We work to raise awareness about conservation on both a local and a global level.
-Through research and publications, Taricaya provides groundbreaking data that draws attention to the work we’re doing in the Amazon rainforest and its ecosystems.
-You’ll be involved in collecting this data and contributing to large-scale research work.
+Through research and publications, the conservation center provides groundbreaking data that draws attention to the work we’re doing in the Amazon rainforest and its ecosystems.
+You’ll be involved in:

-You can also help with raising awareness about conservation in local communities.
-For example, you could run a recycling competition in a local school.
-Or you could conduct a workshop on the small things people can do to combat climate change.
+• help raise awareness about conservation in local communities through creative means: recycling competition in a local school or conduct a workshop on the small things people can do to combat climate change

 Learn more about our Animal Rehab in the Amazon Rainforest